Benzenediazonium tetrafluoroborate: Properties

 These transformations are associated with many named reactions including the Schiemann reaction, Sandmeyer reaction, and Gomberg–Bachmann reaction.
 A wide range of groups that can be used to replace N_{2} including halide, SH^{−}, CO_{2}H^{−}, OH^{−}.
 Of considerable practical value in the dye industry are the diazo coupling reactions.

 Reaction with aniline gives 1,3-diphenyltriazene.

 The structure of the salt has been verified by X-ray crystallography.
 The N-N bond distance is 1.083(3) Å.

 Safety

-Whereas the chloride salt is explosive, the tetrafluoroborate is readily isolated.
+While tetrafluoroborate salts are typically less sensitive than chlorides, all aryldiazonium salts should be assumed to pose a risk of explosion "unless proved otherwise".

+Benzenediazonium tetrafluoroborate has been described as shock-insensitive, and, when dry, decomposes smoothly upon heating.
+It is less sensitive than benzenediazonium chloride, which is liable to detonate upon exposure to heat, friction, or shock.